hms-dbmi/gehlenborglab-website/_publications/manz-gos-2022.md

 ---
-title: "Data Visualization for Surgical Informed Consent to Communicate Personalized Risks and Patient Preferences"
+title: "Gos: a declarative library for interactive genomics visualization in Python"
 image: gos.png

 members: